mgkid3310/AWESome/README.md

 speed, rotate speed, etc. automatically filled in.
 This helps
 pilots to check if they have anything missing and gives
 reference speeds for takeoff and landing.
+NOTICE : opening a checklist will put the plane to autopilot
+mode.
+In this mode, the plane will level itself but may crash
+when happened during takeoff or landing.
+Because of this,
+opening a checklist while engine on is recommended to be
+conducted by the co-pilot (or gunner).
 &nbsp;

 ----------------